JSWallacsGroup193/SaaS-pre-ui/docs/ADMIN_DASHBOARD_PLAN.md

   id: string;
   name: string;
   description: string;
-  isDefault: boolean;        // One of the 14 system defaults
+  isDefault: boolean;        // One of the 15 system defaults
   isCustom: boolean;         // User-created custom role
+  canBeEditedByAdmin: boolean; // False for protected roles (Owner/CEO)
   permissions: Permission[]; // All permissions assigned to this role userCount?: number;        // Number of users with this role
   createdAt: Date;